zjin-lcf/HeCBench/README.md

     ./autohecbench.py backprop-sycl --verbose
     ```

+    To run a single benchmark using the Intel oneAPI Toolkit on an Intel GPU:

+    ```
+    ./autohecbench.py backprop-sycl --sycl-type opencl --compiler-name icpx --verbose
+    ```

     By default it will run a warmup iteration before running each benchmark,
     and it is possible to run the benchmarks multiple times with `-r`:
     ```
     ./autohecbench.py backprop-sycl -r 20 -o mandel.csv
     ```

-    And it also has options to pick the SM version or HIP architecture and a
+    And it also has options to pick the CUDA SM version or HIP architecture and a
     few other parameters.

 # Dataset